 A rank order of all applications will be established by averaging the individual review ratings for each application.
 The review panel may discuss the applications but are not required to reach a consensus on scores for each applicant.
-The reviewers will neither vote nor score applications as part of the review process.
 The reviewers will make their recommendations for funding based on rank order and the selection factors listed in the next section to the Selecting Official, the MBDA National Director, who is responsible for making final recommendations to the NOAA Grants Officer.

-Each application will be evaluated based on the criteria set out in the FFO (see Section V-Application Review Information) for a maximum of 110 points (including 10 bonus points).
+Each application will be evaluated based on the criteria set out in the FFO (see Section V- Application Review Information) for a maximum of 110 points (including 10 bonus points).
 The Applicant Narrative section of the application will be eligible for a total of 75 points, the Proposed Budget and Budget Narrative section will be eligible for 25 points.
 A complete application will contain information outlined in the remainder of this Section (C through F).